pkganti/WDI15_Homework/README.md

 # WDI-15 ([General Assembly, Sydney](https://generalassemb.ly/sydney))
 ##Homework Repository

+1. Repository Setup;
+2. Do Your Homework;
+3. Submit Your Homework.

 ### Repository Setup

 You only need to do this once, not every time you're submitting homework!